 He is best known for his Communion service, the Magnificat and Nunc Dimittis in F and other church music, but he also wrote vocal and instrumental chamber music, choral and instrumental works and a 1969 opera for children, Sacrapant the Sorcerer.
 Of particular note are his early Five Songs of Crazy Jane (setting W B Yeats for solo soprano) and the cantata My Dancing Day of 1966.

 Peter Aston wrote extensively about music and worked as an editor of Baroque music.

 He died on 13 September 2013, aged seventy-four.
 As part of a tribute, Sharon Choa, director of music at the University of East Anglia, commented: 'his love of teaching earned him much affection from all students.
 He founded the Friends of UEA Music scheme, rounding up a host of supporters to contribute towards creating scholarships for Performance students, ensuring that such teaching could be kept at a high level despite government cuts.
 These scholarships are still benefitting our students.'

-As a mark of respect, the UEA's flag will be lowered on 1 October 2013, when Peter Aston's funeral takes place at noon in Norwich Cathedral.
+As a mark of respect, the UEA's flag was lowered on 1 October 2013, when Peter Aston's funeral took place at noon in Norwich Cathedral.

 A selection of M&V articles about Peter Aston

 Record box - Giving generously.
 A Recording of church music by Peter Aston, introduced by Basil Ramsey